AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ***EndPoint*** When a service matches pods with selector, the pods IP address and Port is stored in Endpoint object.
 When the pod is restarted, Endpoint object is updated

-Endpoint slices works like Endpoint, but it is more scalable and more suitable when we have large cluster.
+EndpointSlices works like Endpoint, but it is more scalable and more suitable when we have large cluster.

 #### Kube-Proxy
 kube-proxy is responsible for implementing a form of virtual IP for Services.
 The IP of k8s objects are not accessible